October 2021 Northeast Pacific bomb cyclone: Preparation, impact, and records

 In British Columbia, winds from the storm cut the power to over 12,500 customers, including 5,500 customers on Vancouver Island.
 Ferry trips were also cancelled, due to the bad weather.
-On October 23, large wave produced by the storm caused 40 containers on the Zim Kingston cargo ship to be thrown overboard, about 5 mi off the coast of Victoria, some of which then ignited a chemical fire.
+On October 23, large waves produced by the storm caused 40 containers on the Zim Kingston cargo ship to be thrown overboard, about 5 mi off the coast of Victoria, some of which then ignited a chemical fire.
 The storm prevented firefighters from dealing with the chemical fire until after the passage of the storm.

 The bomb cyclone was considered the most powerful storm to strike the Western United States in 26 years, in addition to being the most intense storm recorded in the Northeast Pacific.
 The cyclone was estimated to have caused at least several hundred million dollars in damages, on the U.S. West Coast.
 The bomb cyclone was compared to the Columbus Day Storm of 1962, in terms of ferocity and impacts.
 While both systems were powerful cyclones that had severe effects on the Pacific Northwest, the October 2021 cyclone was the more intense system of the two, but the Columbus Day Storm tracked closer to the coast than the later storm did, which made the former more severe than the latter.